microsoft/AppCenter-Test-Appium-Java-Extensions/README.md

     driver = Factory.createAndroidDriver(url, capabilities);
 ```

-Using these drivers will still allow you to run your tests locally without modifications.
+Using these drivers will still allow you to run your tests locally without additional modifications, but enables you to "label" certain points in your test execution using `driver.label("text")`.
+The text and a screenshot from the device will be visible in test report in Xamarin Test Cloud.

 ### 2. Prepare your workspace folder

-Copy [this gist](https://gist.github.com/skovsboll/005db8653911349dc9a3062821d5348f/02be65561b830ea0e49adfc9ad7f76b39759cfd5) into your `pom.xml` in the `<profiles>` tag.
+Copy [this snippet](uploadprofilesnippet.txt) into your `pom.xml` in the `<profiles>` tag.
 If there's no `<profiles>` section in your pom, make one.

 Then run